-Our primary business is the manufacture, distribution, marketing and sale of OTC heath care and cold remedy products to consumers through national chain, regional, specialty and local retail stores.
-Our flagship brand is Cold-EEZE® and our principal product is Cold-EEZE® Cold Remedy zinc gluconate lozenges, proven in clinical studies to reduce the duration of the common cold.
-In addition to Cold-EEZE® Cold Remedy lozenges, we market and distribute non-lozenge forms of our proprietary zinc gluconate formulation (i) Cold-EEZE® Cold Remedy QuickMelts® and (ii) Cold-EEZE® Cold Remedy Oral Spray.
-Each of our Cold-EEZE® Cold Remedy QuickMelts® products are based on our proprietary zinc gluconate formulation in combination with certain natural (i) immune system support, (ii) energy, (iii) sleep and relaxation, and/or (iv) cold and flu symptom relieving active ingredients.
-We expect to ship in the third quarter of Fiscal 2015 three new Cold-EEZE® product line extensions: (i) a Cold-EEZE® Multi-Symptom Relief for Cold and Flu lozenge, (ii) a Cold-EEZE® Daytime and Nighttime Multi-Symptom Relief in liquid forms for each of adults and children, and (iii) Cold-EEZE® Natural Allergy Relief caplets for indoor and outdoor allergies.
-Cold-EEZE® is an established product in the health care and cold remedy market.
-For the three and six months ended June 30, 2015 and 2014, we operated in one reporting segment and our revenues have come principally from our OTC health care and cold remedy products.
+Our primary business is the manufacture, distribution, marketing and sale of OTC health care and cold remedy products to consumers through national chain, regional, specialty and local retail stores.
+Our flagship brand is Cold-EEZE® and our principal product is Cold-EEZE® cold remedy zinc gluconate lozenges, proven in clinical studies to reduce the duration and severity of symptoms of the common cold.
+In addition to Cold-EEZE® cold remedy lozenges, we market and distribute non-lozenge forms of our proprietary zinc gluconate formulation, (i) Cold-EEZE® cold remedy QuickMelts® and (ii) Cold-EEZE® cold remedy Oral Spray.
+Each of these Cold-EEZE® QuickMelts® products are based on our proprietary zinc gluconate formulation in combination with certain natural (i) immune system support, (ii) energy, (iii) sleep and relaxation, and/or (iv) cold and flu symptom relieving active ingredients.
+In Fiscal 2015, we introduced three new Cold-EEZE® product line extensions: (i) a Cold-EEZE® Multi-Symptom Relief for Cold and Flu lozenge, (ii) a Cold-EEZE® Daytime and Nighttime Multi-Symptom Relief in liquid form for each of adults and children, and (iii) Cold-EEZE® Natural Allergy Relief caplets for indoor and outdoor allergies.
+Shipments for these three new Cold-EEZE® product line extensions began in the third quarter of Fiscal 2015.
+We also manufacture, market and distribute organic cough drops and a Vitamin C supplement, and perform contract manufacturing services of cough drop and other OTC cold remedy products for third parties.

 We use a December 31 year-end for financial reporting purposes.
-References herein to "Fiscal 2015" shall mean the fiscal year ended December 31, 2015 and references to other "Fiscal" years shall mean the year, which ended on December 31 of the year indicated.
-The term "we", "us" or the "Company" as used herein also refer, where appropriate, to the Company, together with its subsidiaries unless the context otherwise requires.
+References herein to "Fiscal 2016" shall mean the fiscal year ended December 31, 2016 and references to other "Fiscal" years shall mean the year, which ended on December 31 of the year indicated.
+The term "we", "us" or the "Company" as used herein also refer, where appropriate, to the Company, together with its subsidiaries and consolidated variable interest entities unless the context otherwise requires.